-Babies are big business!
+INSIDE: Babies are big business!
 And when it comes time for weaning, it’s no exception.
+There is lots of useful weaning equipment available.
 But do you need that thermometer spoon?
 Or the fancy baby steamer/blender combo?
-Read on and see!
+Read on and find out!

 *This post contains an affiliate link.
 If you click on it and make a purchase a small amount of money is sent to me which I put towards the running costs of this blog.
 The price to you remains the same.

 My top ten recommendations for weaning equipment